oKermorgant/simple_launch/README.md

 ### Events and parameters

 This [example file](example/event_tutorial_launch.py) is another way to write the [event launch example](https://docs.ros.org/en/rolling/Tutorials/Intermediate/Launch/Using-Event-Handlers.html).
+If does a little more work and is a little smarter, as the passed `new_background_r` is applied as soon as it has a valid value.

 ### auto sim time